What do stiff, popping, cracking

 There are numerous Sandy Springs knee pain sufferers.
 They’re not alone!
 240 million people around the globe live

 with osteoarthritis.
-That bothers about 10%
+That affects about 10%

 of men and 18% of women.
 (1) Any Sandy Springs knee osteoarthritis sufferer